Skip to content

 Load shedding

-As noted earlier, South Africa experiences “load shedding” — scheduled power outages in different parts of the country.
-These usually last between 1 and 4 hours.
+As noted earlier, South Africa experienced “load shedding” — scheduled power outages in different parts of the country.
 It peaked in 2023, and we’re happy to say that we haven’t had any load shedding since March 2024.
-It may come back during high-use periods.
-You can see if any load shedding is scheduled

-We’ve tried to make this annoying matter as non-disruptive as possible:
+We’ve tried to make load shedding as non-disruptive as possible:

-Lights: Most (but not all) ceiling and bedside lights throughout the flat have light bulbs with built-in rechargeable batteries; they will continue to work for a few hours after the power goes out.
+Lights: Most (but not all) ceiling and bedside lights throughout the flat have light bulbs with built-in rechargeable batteries; they will continue to work for a few hours if the power goes out.

 WiFi: We have a Gizzu UPS (Uninterrupted Power Supply battery) connected to the WiFi router.
-This should should supply uninterrupted WiFi internet for an additional ~6 hours.
-In a pinch, it also has USB plugs for charging your phone/devices.
+This gives uninterrupted WiFi internet for an additional 5-6 hours.
+It also has USB plugs for charging your phone/devices.

 Stove: Since this is a gas stove, it will work, you’ll just need to use a lighter to light it.
 There should be a lighter in the second drawer (beneath the cutlery).
 However, you will not be able to use the oven, air fryer, electric kettle, or anything else plugged into the wall sockets.

-Coffee grinder: The beans grinder won’t work; there is a hand grinder in the cupboard above the stove.
+Coffee: The coffee beans grinder won’t work; there is a hand grinder in the cupboard above the stove.
 Find our stovetop kettle in the cabinet as the electric one won’t work.

 Hot water: Since we have a solar geyser, you should continue to have hot water, unless there has been more than a few cloudy days in a row.